 How we evaluated these tools

-Each tool was assessed on the following criteria:
+Each tool was assessed on:

 Technical performance: